|1994 Chamoions' League with AC Milan|

 ST: Gabriel Batistuta (Argentina/Roma)

 Marco Van Basten was probably the second best Dutch player and among the best striker in football's history.
 He won the Ballon d'Or three times.
-He led Oranje to the victory at Euro 1988 scoring 5 goals at the tournament.
+He led Oranje to the victory at the European Championship 1988 scoring 5 goals at the tournament.
+It was Netherlands' first victory in a major tournament.
+His goal in the Final is considered one of the best in history of the tournament.
 He started his career with Ajax.
-He also won two European Cups with AC Milan, a team that was considered among the greatest ever.
+He also won two European Cups with AC Milan, a club side that was considered the best ever.

 Demetrio Albertini (AC Milan), Robertio Baggio (AC Milan), Mauro Tassotti (AC Milan), Jean Pierre Papin (AC Milan), Zvonimir Boban (AC Milan), Christian Panucci (AC Milan, Real Madrid, Roma), Marco Delvecchio (Roma), Walter Samuel (Roma), Vincenzo Montella (Roma), Damiano Tommasi (Roma), Antonio Cassano (Roma), Gianluca Zambrotta (Juventus), Zlatan Ibrahimović (Juventus), Ruud van Nistelrooy (Real Madrid), Davor Zuker (Real Madrid), David Beckham (Real Madrid), Wesley Sneijder (Real Madrid).